 Experience: At least one year of experience working in a higher education institution is required; experience in recruitment, admissions, and/or experience with extracting information from complex administrative data systems is required.
 Supervisory experience is required.
 Familiarity with the organization of Missouri State University is preferred.

 Skills: The ability to understand, interpret, and analyze data and the business process needs of integrated functions in a complex administrative business system is required.
 The ability to translate data and business process needs between end users and programmers is required.
-Competency in the use query tools and applications software is required.
+Competency in the use of query tools and applications software is required.
 Excellent oral and written communications skills are required.
 Effective supervisory skills and a customer-service approach to students are required.
 The ability to multi-task is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Data entry and moderate lifting on an infrequent basis is required.